zzzprojects/docs/html-agility-pack.net/pages/documentations/writer/save.md

 ### Example

-The following example saves the mixed document to the specified file using character encoding.
+The following example saves the HTML document to the specified file using character encoding.

 ```csharp